ZAHIRA201/Springboot_Java_Application/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
-3. Commit your changes and push the branch to your forked repository.
+3. Commit the changes and push the branch to the forked repository.
 4. Create a Pull Request to the main repository.

 Feel free to reach out with any questions or suggestions, either on my LinkedIn profile: [CHAKIR Fatima Ez-zahra](https://www.linkedin.com/in/chakir-fatima-ez-zahra/) or email me on : chakirfatimaezzahra3@gmail.com